| | |

 How Do We Get Unbusy?

-3. Less Per Kid – Each child gets to choose something he or she enjoys, but nobody is allowed to participate in so many activities that it makes life difficult for the rest of the family.
+2. Less Per Kid – Here’s an idea: let each child choose something he or she enjoys, but nobody is allowed to participate in so many activities that it makes life difficult for the rest of the family.

-While it doesn’t always work perfectly, my quest for becoming intentionally unbusy has worked!
-It’s wonderful to be able to enjoy less-hurried days at home with my children.
-And we sometimes, in spite of our sports activities in the evenings, get to spend a quiet evening at home together too.
-It’s so much nicer giving up our crazy busy lifestyle in exchange for a more relaxed way of living!
-I LOVE it!
+While it won’t always work perfectly, your quest for becoming intentionally unbusy can work!
+You have the power to enjoy less hurried days at home with your children.
+And I believe you will agree, it’s so worth it to give up a crazy busy lifestyle in exchange for a more relaxed way of living!

 Similar Posts